 Published work includes Controlling Administrative Power (2016), Administrative Tribunals and Adjudication (2009), Responsibility in Law and Morality (2002) and The Anatomy of Tort Law (1997).

 Current projects include co-editing of multi-authored volumes on the constitutional history of the United Kingdom, the history of law in Australia, and comparative administrative law research; and co-authoring a short 'ideas book' for students on tort law.
-Peter is married to Professor Jane Stapleton DCL, FBA, Master of Christ's.
+Peter is married to Professor Jane Stapleton QC, FBA, Master of Christ's.